How Much Will a Motor Trade Insurance Policy Cost?

 When buying a Motor Trade policy make sure cost isn’t the only thing you focus on.

-However, there is no one-size-fits-all answer to this question, as with any other type of insurance policy, such as Truck insurance, there are a number of factors at play that can have an effect on the cost of the policy.
+However, there is no one-size-fits-all answer to this question, as with any other type of insurance policy there are a number of factors at play that can have an effect on the cost of the policy.

 Motor Trade policies may even differ in price for different types of traders, such as a Mechanics insurance policy versus a Breakdown Recovery insurance policy.
 This is because different things will need to be included in the policy, to make sure it’s fit for the trader’s business and the work they carry out.